hfunke/EnOceanSpy/README.md

-Compile EnOceanSpy with the following command

-gcc -o EnOceanSpy EnOceanSpy.c
+Compile EnOceanSpy with the following command gcc -o EnOceanSpy EnOceanSpy.c

+of use makefile with the following command make

-and start it with
+You can start spying with
 ./EnOceanSpy

-to log all imcoming telegrams at console

-or start it with

-./EnOceanSpy > log.txt
+to log all imcoming telegrams at console or start it with ./EnOceanSpy > log.txt

 to log all incoming telegrams in file 'log.txt'.